Jigoku Meguri, Located in Beppu Onsen, Oita Prefecture

 The history of Beppu city’s Jigoku Meguri goes back quite far.
 There are records that shows these hot springs were called “hells” even during the Edo Period (1603-1868).

-From the Meiji Period, many villas developed near the Beppu hot springs.
+From the Meiji Period, many villas developed near Beppu Onsen.

 By this time, the natural hot spring "hells," with their boiling water, had become popular among hot spring visitors, not for bathing, but for sightseeing purposes.